10 LA middle school students appear to overdose on edible cannabis - NewsBreak

 “They were acting weird, tired, high,” he said.

 The school was searched for any additional victims, but all students were accounted for.
-Parents were seen rushing to the school to make sure their children were unharmed.Boy, 15, dies while subway surfing on Brooklyn train, police say
+Parents were seen rushing to the school to make sure their children were unharmed.Alex Jones files for personal bankruptcy amid $1.5 billion judgment for Sandy Hook lies

 The incident was not fentanyl-related, crews at the scene confirmed, but they said it could possibly be related to edible cannabis.
 Fentanyl is a highly addictive and potentially lethal drug.
 Paramedics did not administer the opioid overdose-reversing drug naloxone, officials said.